 Luckily, fiber can be found naturally in many gluten free foods.
 Black beans, pinto beans and kidney beans contain a whopping 20 grams of fiber per cup.
-Mix them in with a leafy green salad containing spinach, kale or collard greens, and you’ll be adding another 5.5 grams per cup.
+Mix them in with a leafy green salad containing spinach, kale or collard greens.
+You’ll be adding another 5.5 grams per cup.
 If you’re looking for a fiber source that satisfies your sweet tooth, opt for shredded coconut (7 grams/cup), raspberries, blueberries and currants (8 grams/cup).

 It Comes With Bonus Benefits

 The most notable benefit to choosing a gluten free diet is increased digestive health.
 However, there are additional perks that come along with the lifestyle change.
-Consuming more fruits and vegetables will provide your body with a boost of antioxidants to ward off illnesses and build up your immune system.
+Consuming more fruits and vegetables will provide your body with a boost of antioxidants.
+For instance, to ward off illnesses and build up your immune system.
 Eating fewer processed foods will help you shed weight while providing you with a boost of energy.
 Avoiding the naturally inflammatory properties of gluten will reduce joint pain and arthritis.
-Even if you do not suffer from gluten sensitivity, it could be worth discussing the potential benefits with your doctor if you are looking to make an overall healthy lifestyle change.
+Even if you do not suffer from gluten sensitivity, it could be worth discussing the potential benefits with your doctor.
+However, if you are looking to make an overall healthy lifestyle change.

 Transitioning to a Gluten Free Diet

 Going gluten free can be a massive adjustment, not only in your diet but in your lifestyle.
-If you’re curious about how removing gluten from your diet can affect your overall health, your best option is to start a conversation with a functional medicine doctor.
-Discuss your concerns and be candid with your health history so your doctor can work with you to create a gluten free diet plan best fit for your needs.
+Curious about how removing gluten from your diet can affect your overall health?
+Your best option is to start a conversation with a functional medicine doctor.
+Discuss your concerns and be candid with your health history.
+Therefore, so your doctor can work with you to create a gluten free diet plan best fit for your needs.

 Dr. Lorraine Maita is a recognized and award-winning holistic, functional, and anti-aging physician and author.
 She transforms people’s lives by getting to the root cause of illness using the best of science and nature.
 Her approach is personalized, precision medicine where you are treated as the unique individual you are.
 If you’re ready to start your journey to a healthier, happier life, schedule your visit today!